learnflight/learnflight.github.io/source/_posts/2014-03-01-how-to-integrate-flight-into-an-existing-javascript-application.markdown

 {% endcodeblock %}

 Intentionally we use a really badly structured Javascript app.
-An easy way to start integrating flight is to select one of the three components mentioned above(Raffle button, Color Stats and Histoy) and convert it into a Flight component.
+An easy way to start integrating flight is to select one of the three components mentioned above (Raffle button, Color Stats and History) and convert it into a Flight component.

 Let's choose the color stats as a starting point.
 This is just a function that will update the count of the element which its `data-color` attribute matches the given color.

 {% codeblock updateColorStat lang:js %}

-updateColorStat = function (color) {
+var updateColorStat = function (color) {
   $('.tweet-stat').each(function () {
     var $node = $(this);
-    var count = parseInt($node.text());
+    var count = parseInt($node.text(), 10);

     if (this.$node.data('color') == data.color) {
       this.$node.text(count + 1);